Ben Osborn: Sheffield United

 On 26 July 2019, Osborn joined newly promoted Premier League side Sheffield United on a three-year deal for an undisclosed fee.
 In a five-year spell at United, Osborn scored five goals in 134 appearances.

 Derby County

 On 28 June 2024, Osborn signed a two-year contract at his hometown club, Derby County, after the expiry of his contract at Sheffield United at the end of June.
 On 9 August, he made his debut for the club in a 4–2 loss against Blackburn Rovers in the league.
 In the first two months of the season; Osborn picked-up two injuries, which restricted his game time.
 Osborn made 26 appearances during his first season for Derby, a hamstring injury in March 2025 further restricted playing time.

 Osborn had played twice for Derby during the 2025–26 season, both times in the League Cup.
 On 1 September 2025, Osborn was loaned out to League One club Stockport County on loan until the end of the 2025–26 season.
+Osborn played 45 times during his loan spell, scoring two goals as they missed out on promotion to the Championship in the play-off final.

+On 15 May 2026, it was announced that Osborn would leave Derby County upon the expiry of his contract in June 2026, he played 28 times for the club, a two-year spell.

+Stockport County

+On 27 July 2026, Osborn returned to Stockport County on a one-year contract.